A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Learning

-Learning an environment model is a core challenge to carrying out downstream tasks, especially when dealing with an unknown environment.
+Learning an environment model is a core challenge to carrying out downstream tasks, especially when exploring an unknown environment.
 Various statistical models can be adopted for environment modeling from noisy observations.

-Among such statistical models, \emph{expectation maximization} (EM) is an iterative method to estimate the parameters of an environment model when the model depends on latent variables.
-EM is particularly suitable for underwater applications where the ocean current cannot be directly measured but estimated indirectly via other quantities, such as position drift. \cite{lee2019online} study this problem and propose a Gaussian process-based EM algorithm to estimate ocean currents for navigation and planning.
+Among statistical models, \emph{expectation maximization} (EM) is an iterative method to estimate the parameters of an environment model that depends on latent variables.
+EM is particularly suitable for underwater applications where the ocean current cannot be directly measured but estimated indirectly via other properties, such as position drift. \citet{lee2019online} investigate this problem and introduce a Gaussian process-based EM algorithm for estimating ocean currents for navigation and planning.

-Accurate modeling is often intractable in practice; thus, approximate state estimation methods have been proposed that simplify intractable statistics.
-For example, \cite{jadaliha2013gaussian} address the challenge of resource-constrained sensors, outputting observations under localization uncertainty.
-The analytically intractable posterior predictive statistics are approximated by Monte Carlo sampling and Laplace’s method.
+Accurate modeling is often intractable in practice; thus, approximate state estimation methods have been proposed to simplify intractable statistics.
+For example, \citet{jadaliha2013gaussian} address the challenge of resource-constrained sensors, outputting observations under localization uncertainty.
+The analytically intractable posterior predictive statistics are approximated using Monte Carlo sampling and Laplace's method.
 They analyze the approximation error and complexity (\ie, trade-offs between the error and complexity of Laplace approximations).

-Environment modeling by multi-robot systems has been researched with tools like a distributed consensus estimator. \cite{lynch2008decentralized} propose a decentralized, scalable approach to model the environment based on average consensus estimators.
+Environment modeling by multi-robot systems has been researched with tools such as a distributed consensus estimator. \citet{lynch2008decentralized} propose a decentralized, scalable approach to model the environment based on average consensus estimators.